RubyMoney/money/README.md

   a monetary unit.
 - Represents monetary values as integers, in cents.
 This avoids floating point rounding errors.
-- Represents currency as `Money::Currency` instances providing an high level of flexibility.
+- Represents currency as `Money::Currency` instances providing a high level of flexibility.
 - Provides APIs for exchanging money from one currency to another.